2sic/cre8magic/docs/magic-menu.md

 * `5!` the page 5 even if it's normally not visible in a menu
 * `42, 5!` combinations thereof

-In addition, the following parameters will also influece what is shown on the first level:
+The following parameters will also influece what is shown on the first level:

-* `"start": ".", "children": true` starts with all the children of the currently selected page
+* `"start": ".", "children": true` starts with children of the current page
-* `"start": "42", "children": true` starts with all the children of page 42 - ideal for footer or system-menus
+* `"start": "42", "children": true` starts with children of page 42 - ideal for footer or system-menus
 * `"start": ".", "level": 2` starts with the page on level 2 which is above the current page
 * `"start": ".", "level": -1` starts with the page one level above the current page
 * you can also combine start=. level=-1 and children=true for further desired effects